23 Interesting Facts About Tuvalu

 20. During the Second World War, Tuvalu played a key role in the liberation of Pacific islands occupied by Japan.
 Many US missions were launched from Tuvalu.
 Funafuti was also attacked during Japanese airstrikes in 1943.

 22. Tuvalu, like many Pacific nations, has one of the fattest populations in the world.
-In 2017, a report ranked Tuvalu as the world’s 5th most obese nation with 81% of its population over 18 years old classified as obese.
+It is ranked in the world’s top 10 most obese countries, according to the Global Obesity Index.

 23. Tuvalu has the world’s smallest Gross Domestic Product (GDP) in the world – $42.59 million.